-Under the Lease, the OPFC waives, relinquishes and releases any and all rights it may have of re-entry or to take or retake possession of any Project, and covenants and agrees not to exercise any such rights in the event of a failure to make payment of rentals, the occurrence of any other default by the OFCC under the Lease, or the termination of the Lease for any reason.
-Consequently, the OPFC does not have the remedies generally available to lessors upon default under or termination of a lease and the OPFC, the Treasurer and the Trustee may have no practical remedy to ensure that moneys are available for the payment of Bond Service Charges on the Series 2021 Bonds.
+Under each Lease, the OPFC waives, relinquishes and releases any and all rights it may have of re-entry or to take or retake possession of any Project, and covenants and agrees not to exercise any such rights in the event of a failure to make payment of rentals, the occurrence of any other default by the applicable lessee under each Lease, or the termination of each Lease for any reason.
+Consequently, the OPFC does not have the remedies generally available to lessors upon default under or termination of a lease and the OPFC, the Treasurer and the applicable Trustee may have no practical remedy to ensure that moneys are available for the payment of Bond Service Charges on the Series 2022 Bonds.